 - Pachytene: The sister chromatids separate but the homologous chromosomes remain attached.

 - Diplotene: The two homologous chromosomes migrate apart and disintegrate between the chromosomal arms.

-- Diakinesis: The condensation of chromosomes stop at this stage and the chiasmata is clearly visible under an electron microscope.
+- Diakinesis: The condensation of chromosomes stops at this stage and the chiasmata is clearly visible under an electron microscope.
 The nucleolus and the nuclear envelop disappear at this stage and the centrosome moves to the equator.

 The homologous chromosomes that contain two different alleles for each gene, line up on the metaphase plate to be separated.